coolya/mbeddr.arduino/Readme.md

 it some where on you hard disk where you can find it later on.
 Please remember that path where you put it, because you need to set it in the `ArduinoConfiguration` of your project.

-### Build it

-You can find the building instructions in the [wiki](https://github.com/coolya/mbeddr.arduino/wiki/Building)

 ### Try it

 Now open your favorite shell and navigate to `solutions/arduino.samples/source_gen/arduino/samples/Blinker` from the root of the source code.